carahvillacampa/Object-Oriented-Design-Patterns/README.md

 # Object-Oriented-Design-Patterns

-These files are references for future employers only.
+The purpose of these files are references for future employers only.
 I do not encourage any type of cheating.